Huang says AI is industry backbone, while panelists like Li voice skepticism

 "We're missing something big still," LeCun said, adding that LLMs won't reach human intelligence, let alone anything like superintelligence.
 "That's why AI progress is not just a question of more infrastructure, more data, more investment, or further development of the current paradigm," LeCun continued.
 "It's actually a scientific question of how we make progress toward the next generation of AI."

 Did the panel settle the hype?
-Not entirely.
-Jensen Huang insisted AI is the backbone of a new industry, pointing to the expanding demand for data centers as evidence that the field is more than a fleeting bubble.
+Not really.
+Jensen Huang kept saying AI is the backbone of a new industry, pointing to the growing demand for data centers as a sign it isn’t just a bubble.

 Common Questions Answered